 - product picking and packing

 - Shipping out finished goods

-Outbound processes are often outsourced to a third party logistics provider, whose outbound logistics often includes inventory management, warehouse operations, managing a freight service to deliver the goods, and other logistics processes.
+Outbound processes are often outsourced to a third party delivery provider, whose outbound logistics often includes inventory management, warehouse operations, managing a freight service to deliver the goods, and other logistics processes.

-Outbound logistics is pretty straightforward; however, recent trends have made the traditional outbound logistics order process redundant.
+Outbound logistics is pretty straightforward; however, recent supply chain trends have made the traditional outbound logistics order process redundant.